MiddelkoopT/BacLog/Install.md

 psql baclog < postgres.sql
 ```

 Create or symlink a `local.ini` configuration file then run server/client.
+Things to note
+ * You will need to allocate a site device number for the server.

 ```
 python baclog.py &